Ritviks21/Silicon-Sentinel/README.md

     ```

 3.  **Train the Model**
     Run the provided Google Colab notebook to generate the data, split it, and train the model.
+The key training command is:
+    ```python
+    from ultralytics import YOLO
+    model = YOLO('yolov8s.pt') # Using the 'small' model
+    results = model.train(data='path/to/data.yaml', epochs=75) # Training for 75 epochs
+    ```

 4.  **Evaluate the Model**
     ```python